 See, taste, smell, feel, hear – and get to know the world of food

 Enjoyment of food is not restricted to tasting: all the senses play a role.
-If your children are already helping you in the preparation of food, then actively encourage them to deliberately touch the products, to try them at all stages of preparation, and to use their nose and ears.
+If your children are already helping you in the preparation of food, then actively encourage them to deliberately touch the products, try them at all stages of preparation, and use their nose and ears.
 Ask questions and make suggestions to start with.
 What does an apple feel like?
 Smooth?
 What about a kiwi fruit?
 Velvety and a little rough?
 What does rice sound like when you pour it into a cup?
 Like rain tapping on the roof?

 Little helpers: with you from the start

 Even the youngest children can take part in cooking every evening.
-As a start to their career in cooking, children can take on tasks such as adding flour to the dough and stirring.
+As a start to their career in cooking, kids can take on tasks such as adding flour to the dough and stirring.
 This means they are actively involved in the preparation of the food and will be more likely to accept the food afterwards.

 They also have to experience and learn that carrots do not grow in the supermarket.
 How our food is produced can also be conveyed at home – and you don’t necessarily need a large garden or balcony.
-The old favorite, cress can even be planted on a sunny windowsill.
+The old favourite, cress can even be planted on a sunny windowsill.
 Even more impressive, of course, are potatoes, which seem to multiply almost magically even on a balcony, or tomatoes, which suddenly appear on a green plant in a raised bed.
 If children can follow how our food is produced from the very beginning, they develop a completely different relationship to food compared with having a ready meal placed in front of them every evening.